briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/01_Y_WindowsOnly.md

 exit
 ```

-### 4. Import the gitlab new certificate in your local host CA chains
+### 4. Import the gitlab new certificate in our local host CA chains

-In order to make your local host be able to talk to the gitlab server via TLS, you have to import the new gitlab certificate, which is generated previous step, into your local host CA store chains.
-Login to your local host and run below command:
+In order to make our local host be able to talk to the gitlab server via TLS, we have to import the new gitlab certificate, which is generated previous step, into our local host CA store chains.
+Login to our local host and run below command:

 ```dos
 export YOUR_GITLAB_DOMAIN=mydevopsrealprojects.com